RamiTaleb/Online-Marketplace/README.md

 Hopefully this class diagram gives you a better visual understanding of our models.
 ![Class Diagram](public/class-diagram.png "Class Diagram")

-### Adding a Product
+### Creating a Product
 To be able to query for products, we must first have products to query.
 This is how we're going to do that.
-You're going to want to write a mutation that will be able to add whatever you specify to the database.
+You're going to want to write a mutation that will be able to create whatever you specify to the database.

 ```
 Example: